Life is not a set niche why should my blog be any different?

 I Tried To Niche My Blog… Sort Of

 Yes, I did try to separate my topics into separate blogs.
 I have known from the beginning that I wanted to write about recipes, DIY, family and some personal topics.
-That is in part because I already do a form of these things on my YouTube Channel.
-This blog is a natural extension of that channel.
+That is in part because I already do a form of these things on my YouTube Channel, and this blog is a natural extension of that channel.
 Along this journey I discovered I also love creating Printables.
 I have a notebook full of ideas for Printables, enough to last me for years.
-Enough for a niche blog if I so desired it.
+Enough for a niche blog if I so desired it. *GASP*

 So, I tried spreading my categories into three separate blogs.
 This also meant there were three separate logins too remember and deal with, and three separate social media personalities to develop.
 What a pain in the butt that all was!
 So I trashed it all.